WICC (AM)

-WICC (600 kHz) is a commercial AM radio station in Bridgeport, Connecticut, owned by Connoisseur Media.
-It airs as a news–talk radio format featuring local and nationally syndicated programs, as well as CBS News Radio.
+WICC (600 kHz) is a commercial radio station licensed to serve Bridgeport, Connecticut, owned by Connoisseur Media.
+It airs a news/talk radio format featuring local and nationally syndicated programs, as well as ABC News Radio.

-The WICC studios are located on Wheelers Farms Road in Milford, and its transmitter is located on Pleasure Beach in Bridgeport on a peninsula extending into Long Island Sound.
-WICC's signal is heard in much of Southern Connecticut and reaches into Long Island, New York.
-Programming is also heard on WFOX (95.9 FM) in Southport, FM translator 107.3 W297CP in Bridgeport, and using an HD Radio, on sister stations 107.9 WEBE-HD2 and 99.1 WPLR-HD2.
+The WICC studios are located on Wheelers Farms Road in Milford, and its transmitter is located on Pleasure Beach, a peninsula extending into Long Island Sound.
+Programming is also heard on WICC-FM 95.9 in Southport, FM translator W297CP (107.3 FM) in Bridgeport, and the second HD Radio subchannels of sister stations WEBE (107.9 FM), and WPLR (99.1 FM).

 Programming

-WICC's Weekday lineup includes local talk shows with Melissa Sheketoff, Lisa Wexler and Paul Pacelli.
-Nationally syndicated programs include Erick Erickson, Lars Larson and Red Eye Radio.
-Weekends feature shows on finance, gardening, and sports, along with the CBS News Weekend Roundup, When Radio Was, and radio versions of CBS News Sunday Morning, Face the Nation, and Meet the Press.
-WICC was formerly part of the Oh-Wow Oldies Show from 2016-2024.
-Most hours begin with the world and national news from CBS News Radio.
-WICC was formerly a member of the New York Yankees Radio Network and still airs Sacred Heart University athletics.
+WICC's lineup includes local talk shows with Melissa Sheketoff, and Lisa Wexler.
+Nationally syndicated programs include Markley, Van Camp and Robbins, Erick Erickson, Lars Larson and Red Eye Radio.
+Weekends feature shows on finance, gardening, and sports, along with When Radio Was and a radio version of Meet the Press.
+Most hours begin with world and national news from ABC News Radio.
+WICC was formerly a member of the New York Yankees Radio Network and formerly aired Sacred Heart University athletics.